awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-four-stage-pipeline.md

 ## Step 4: Clean Up Resources<a name="tutorials-four-stage-pipeline-clean-up"></a>

 After you complete this tutorial, you should delete the pipeline and the resources it uses so you will not be charged for continued use of those resources\.
-If you do not intend to keep using AWS CodePipeline, delete the pipeline, then the AWS CodeDeploy application and its associated Amazon EC2 instances, and finally, the Amazon S3 bucket used to store artifacts\.
+If you do not intend to keep using CodePipeline, delete the pipeline, then the CodeDeploy application and its associated Amazon EC2 instances, and finally, the Amazon S3 bucket used to store artifacts\.
 You should also consider whether to delete other resources, such as the GitHub repository, if you do not intend to keep using them\.

 **To clean up the resources used in this tutorial**